lightrao/hardhat-simple-storage-v293/README.md

 #### Local Deployment

-If you'd like to run your own local Hardhat network, you can run:
+To run your own local Hardhat network:

 ```sh
 npx hardhat node
 ```

-And then, in a different terminal:
+In a different terminal:

 ```sh
 npx hardhat run scripts/deploy.js --network localhost
 ```

-You should see transactions happen in your terminal that is running `npx hardhat node`.
+You should see transactions happening in the terminal running `npx hardhat node`.

 #### Important Localhost Note

 If you use MetaMask with a local network, every time you shut down your node, you'll need to reset your account: Settings -> Advanced -> Reset Account.
-Don't do this with a MetaMask wallet that has real funds in it.
+Do not do this with a MetaMask wallet that has real funds in it.

 ### Deployment to a Testnet or Mainnet

 1. **Setup Environment Variables**

-    You'll want to set your `SEPOLIA_RPC_URL` and `PRIVATE_KEY` as environment variables.
-You can add them to a `.env` file, similar to what you see in `.env.example`.
+    Set your `SEPOLIA_RPC_URL` and `PRIVATE_KEY` as environment variables.
+Add them to a `.env` file, similar to `.env.example`.

-    - `PRIVATE_KEY`: The private key of your account (like from MetaMask).
-NOTE: FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
+    - `PRIVATE_KEY`: The private key of your account (like from MetaMask). **NOTE:** Use a key without any real funds for development.
-    - `SEPOLIA_RPC_URL`: This is the URL of the Sepolia testnet node you're working with.
-You can get set up with one for free from Alchemy.
+    - `SEPOLIA_RPC_URL`: The URL of the Sepolia testnet node you're working with.
+Get setup with one for free from Alchemy.

 2. **Get Testnet ETH**

-    Head over to [faucets.chain.link](https://faucets.chain.link) and get some testnet ETH.
+    Visit [faucets.chain.link](https://faucets.chain.link) to get some testnet ETH.
 You should see the ETH show up in your MetaMask.

 3. **Deploy**